andrewcharlesjones/cplvm/README.md

 ## Installation

-After cloning this repo, navigate to its directory, and run the following command.
+Run the following commands in a terminal to install the package.
 ```
 git clone git@github.com:andrewcharlesjones/cplvm.git
 cd cplvm